| JOIN THE PLEISTOCENE COALITION! | PREHISTORY IS ABOUT TO CHANGE |

 ¯¯¯¯¯¯¯ United States

 Michael A. Cremo is a long-time researcher on the topic of human origins and human antiquity.
 He is best known for his comprehensive volume, Forbidden Archeology (which he co-authored with the late Richard Thompson, Ph.D, Mathematics), and its follow-up, The Hidden History of the Human Race (The Condensed Edition of Forbidden Archeology), as well as for the controversial television special, The Mysterious Origins of Man, hosted by Charlton Heston.
 His most recent book is The Forbidden Archeologist: The Atlantis Rising Magazine Columns of Michael A. Cremo.
-Cremo's most recent broadcast work is the Ancient Aliens television series now in its fifth season.
+Cremo has also been featured in the Ancient Aliens television series now in its fourteenth season.
 Pleistocene Coalition webpage: Websites:

 - The Calaveras skull